abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 getting much done.* These are some of the attitudes we might bring to our practice.
 It's helpful to skillfully engage with these attitudes, because they can give rise to unwelcome, problematic moods.
-Once a mood like that does arise—if we're engaged with what's going on—we can respond with an energetic attitude, asking ourselves, *How can I shift this mood in a positive way?*
+Once a mood like that does arise---if we're engaged with what's going on---we can respond with an energetic attitude, asking ourselves, *How can I shift this mood in a positive way?*